Approximation Algorithms for Line Planning with Heterogeneous Fleets and Multiple Resource Constraints: LPRC with Tolerance in Resource Constraints

 \begin{definition} Given \( \delta \leq \tau \in (0, \frac{1}{2}) \), for each feasible vector \( \omega \in \mathcal{A}_\delta \), let \( \text{LP}_{\delta,\tau}(\omega) \) denote the modified LP relaxation (\ref{LP-relaxation}).
 In \( \text{LP}_{\delta,\tau}(\omega) \), the following adjustments are made: \begin{enumerate} \item Add constraints \( \lambda_{b,l}^{(t)} = 0 \) whenever \( l \notin \mathcal{L}_b^\delta \) and $\omega_{b,l}=0$. \item Add constraints \( \lambda_{b,l}^{(t)} = 0 \) whenever \( \sum_{l'\in\mathcal{L}_b}\omega_{b,l'}= 1\) and $\omega_{b,l}=0$. \item Replace \( c_{b,l}^{(k)}\) with \( \widehat{c}_{b,l}^{(k)} \), where \( \widehat{c}_{b,l}^{(k)} = 0\) if \( l \notin \mathcal{L}_b^\delta \), and \( \widehat{c}_{b,l}^{(k)} = \frac{{c}_{b,l}^{(k)}}{1 - \sum_{b,l} c_{b,l}^{(k)}\omega_{b,l}+ \tau}\) otherwise. \item Define \( f_L^{{\delta,\tau}}: \mathcal{A}_\delta \rightarrow \R_+ \).
 For each \( \omega \in \mathcal{A}_\delta \), let \( f_L^{\delta,\tau}(\mathbf{\omega}) \) be the optimal objective value of \( \text{LP}_{\delta,\tau}(\mathbf{\omega}) \). \end{enumerate}

 \end{definition}

 Step 1 filters out high-cost lines not in \( \omega \).
-Step 2 ensures that buses assigned to the lines included in \( \omega \) cannot be used for other lines.
-Step 3 sets the costs to \(0\) for the high-cost lines (lines not in \( \mathcal{L}_b^\delta \)) and scales the costs for the low-cost lines to account for the resources consumed by the assigned high-cost lines and the adjustment of the resource limit by $\tau$ since the right-hand sides of all resource constraints in LP relaxation (\ref{LP-relaxation}) are 1.
+Step 2 ensures buses assigned to lines in \( \omega \) cannot be reused.
+Step 3 sets costs to \( 0 \) for high-cost lines (\( \notin \mathcal{L}_b^\delta \)) and scales costs for low-cost lines to reflect resource usage and the adjusted limit \( \tau \), given all resource constraints in the LP relaxation (\ref{LP-relaxation}) have a right-hand side of 1.